Stealthbird97/CoriHaws-Hugo/content/posts/hello.md

 categories : ["blog"]
 type:  "post"
 highlight: false
-draft: true
+draft: false
 ---

 **Welcome to my new blog**

+I'm not one for creative writing so you won't find much of that here.
-I'm not convinced I will actually write anything here, but it is here just in case I feel like using it.
+I'm not convinced I will actually write much, but it is here just in case I feel like using it.

+This website is part of an ongoing project undertaken as an aid to my HTML, Linux, and web-server knowledge.

+This site has been built using the static site generator, Hugo.